junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "They?"
 Dean alerts.

 "The ladies at the back."
-Sam explains.
-"Darla and at least two other, already counting four here."
+Sam rushes the explanation.
+"Darla and at least two others, already counting four here."

 Even with the Colt they haven't really had won any advantage with that many demons all at once, and god knows how many more might crawling in as they speak.

 "Surprised to see us?"
-Elkins's voice sounds harsh and edgy, nothing like what he sounds like when he spoke with them in the past.
+Elkins's voice sounds harsh and edgy, nothing like what he sounded like when he spoke with them in the past.
 "We kill everyone close to Samuel Colt, just so you know."

 "Huh, usually the other way around," Dean amuses.
 "So this is how it's like to have someone more famous than us around."